 Example: A female employee worked as a part-time customer service representative at an auto parts store.
 Her supervisors engaged in several incidents of inappropriate behavior and comments.
 Her supervisors spread rumors that she had a sexually transmitted disease and that she was engaged in a sexual relationship with a co-worker.
 Her supervisors suggested that she could make tons of money working as a stripper or being photographed for a magazine in a bikini.
 In one incident, a supervisor, while laughing, physically forced the female employee to turn around and display her buttocks to coworkers.
 When the female employee confronted the supervisor about the sexually transmitted disease rumor, he threatened to fire her on the spot if she raised the issue again.
 He supported his threat by claiming that he had a photograph of her kissing a co-worker in the store.

-An example: A supervisor calls a new employee into his office and welcomes her to the workforce.
+Example: A supervisor calls a new employee into his office and welcomes her to the workforce.
 After he welcomes her, he expresses to her that she is very attractive.
 The female employee is caught by surprise, so she just thanks him for his comment and goes back to work.
 By the end of the week, the supervisor calls the female employee to his office.
-This time he not only tells her how attractive she is, but also asks her out on date.
+This time he not only tells her how attractive she is, but also asks her out on a date.
 The female employee kindly declines the offer.
-The supervisor then proceeds and says to the female employee that if she declines to go on a date with him, he could not guarantee that she would be working for the company much longer.
+The supervisor then tells the female employee that if she declines to go on a date with him, he could not guarantee that she would be working for the company much longer.
 If you are experiencing or have experienced a similar situation, contact our office.

-If you have experienced sexual harassment at your workplace, contact the renowned sexual harassment lawyers at our office.
+If you have experienced sexual harassment at your workplace, contact us via our online form.